Treasury stock is the stock issued by the company and may later be reacquired by the company from its shareholders.

 Accounting for Treasury Stocks

 The purchase of treasury stocks is accounted for in the books of account by the cost method.
-Under the cost method; company records the treasury stocks in the books of account by the increase (debit) the treasury stock by the price paid to reacquire the shares.
+Under the cost method, the company records the treasury stocks in the books of account by increasing (debit) the treasury stock by the price paid to reacquire the shares.

 Treasury stock Account decreases by the same amount when the company later sell the shares.
-At the time of repurchase simply record the entire amount of purchase in the treasury books of account.
+At the time of repurchase, record the entire amount of purchase in the treasury books of account.

 For an example:-

-(a) Raymond Company purchase stock 3000 shares of its $50 par value common stock $1, 80,000 cash on July 1.
+(a) Raymond Company purchased stock 3000 shares of its $50 par value common stock $180,000 cash on July 1.
 It accepts to hold the shares until the resold.

 (b) Later on, company decides to resell the shares at $70 per share